Mediation Statements: What They Are and Why They Are Important

 When to Send the Mediation Statement

 In most cases, the mediation statement should be sent about two weeks before the start of the mediation process.
+Here you can find help if you need construction claims consulting and expert forensic scheduling evaluation.
 You may send it via email or personally through a courier.
 Once the mediator receives your copy, as well as the statement from the other party, they will send them to each side simultaneously.
 A mediation lawyer can help you craft a prudent and strategic mediation opening statement that will serve as a salient start to the mediation process.
 This level of preparation will enhance your chances of achieving a desirable resolution through mediation.

 Prepare a Proper Mediation Statement Alongside a Mediation Attorney